 The Centennial Design Competition is focused on the qualities that make successful residential design - including style, comfort, function, appropriateness to setting, and beauty.
 Participants are asked to provide an all-encompassing design for the interior and exterior spaces of the project site, including, but not limited to, finishes, furniture, artwork, lighting, and window treatments.

 The three winners will be awarded a total of up to $35,000 for use toward educational purposes.
 Prizes will be presented and winners will be recognized at a celebratory award event the week of April 22nd (exact date to be announced).

 All participants and their guests, along with school representatives and Decorators Club members will be invited to an awards presentation during which all competition entries will be on view and winners will be announced.
 Tickets to this event are free of charge.
 The New York Design Center at 200 Lexington is generously hosting the event again this year.

 December 18, 2018 Registration opens

-The competition is open to all students enrolled in full- or part-time Bachelors of Arts and Associate of Applied Science degree programs during the spring academic semester of 2018.
+The competition is open to all students enrolled in full- or part-time Bachelors of Arts and Associate of Applied Science degree programs during the spring academic semester of 2019.
+Graduate students are eligible as long as they have one semester remaining after the current one.
 Students must be enrolled in one of the New York City area design schools listed below, and may be in any class year from sophomore to first semester senior.
 Seniors in their final semester are not eligible.
 Each participant may submit only one entry.